 You’ll find information about who is eligible to live in long-term care, how to choose a home and apply, and what to expect when moving in.
 They also share helpful tips on how to access resources in your local community.

-Close to 43,000 people in Ontario are waiting for long-term care.
-This waitlist has nearly doubled over the past 10 years and it is expected to grow.
+More than 45,000 people in Ontario are waiting for long-term care.
+This waitlist has doubled over the past 10 years and it is expected to grow.

 Wait times vary widely across the province.
 However, on average, seniors wait for six months to move into long-term care.
 Learn about the data here.